 about the Project

-2020 Update: I reactivated this comic blog in this year of the pandemic after it being defunct for years - image hosting site went offline, pix were gone etc. It's interesting to look at these stories 7 to 13 years later.
+2020 Update: Hi!
+I reactivated this comic blog and re-published a selection of the stories in this pandemic year after it being defunct for years - image hosting site went offline, pix were gone etc. It's interesting to look at these stories 7 to 13 years later.

 Looking back I definitely would have picked a less vague d-english project title (っˆ ◒ ˆς), but such is the way of time passing and looking at earlier decisions - "Hätte hätte, Fahrradkette", as we germans say.

 Thank you for reading, feel free to reach out via the FB page, aaaand if YOU make comics and live in Berlin, check out Berliner Comic Fenster, a project for which am curating a series of comic stories shown on the subway (in a similar format as ye olde LIFESTRIPs stories) and once every year it's possible to submit stories.